Contextual Embedding-based Clustering to Identify Topics for Healthcare Service Improvement: Discussion

 \section{Discussion}

 Our topic modeling analysis identified three primary areas of concern in patient feedback: `Staff Conduct and Cleanliness', `Safety Protocols Compliance', and `Efficiency of Service'.
 Positive feedback highlighted professionalism and hygiene practices, reinforcing confidence in staff attentiveness.
 Similarly, the emphasis on safety measures, particularly mask compliance, indicated patient reassurance regarding institutional health protocols.
 However, the most significant complaint centered on `Efficiency of Service', with frequent mentions of long wait times and appointment delays, emphasizing the need for healthcare facilities to enhance operational efficiency.
 These key areas of focus are summarized in Table \ref{topic-name-table}, which presents the dominant topics along with representative terms and examples.
 A crucial step in our approach was keyword filtering, which effectively differentiated complaints from non-complaints within the dataset.
 By applying a targeted keyword-based filtration method, we identified 102 complaint-related sentences out of 439 total comments.

-In evaluating the topic modeling approaches, kBERT consistently demonstrated superior performance in handling short-text complaint identification, achieving the highest coherence score ($C_v$ = 0.53 for 3 topics) and an IRBO score of 1.00, indicating distinct and well-separated topics.
-This suggests that BERT-based embeddings effectively capture the nuanced meaning of patient complaints, making it the most reliable model for healthcare-related short-text analysis.
-GSDMM also performed well, particularly in short-text datasets, as its cluster-based approach assigns a dominant topic to each document, making it effective for structured short-form feedback.
-BERTopic, while excelling in larger datasets due to its dynamic topic generation, struggled in smaller datasets, as observed in its moderate coherence score ($C_v$ = 0.46) for the Patient Feedback dataset.
-LDA, a traditional topic modeling approach, showed strong performance in long-text settings but struggled with short-text patient complaints, reaffirming its dependence on a larger corpus for meaningful topic extraction.

-These findings emphasize the importance of choosing context-aware models like kBERT for short-text analysis in healthcare settings.
-The combination of keyword filtering and effective topic modeling ensures that patient concerns are identified and addressed accurately, leading to data-driven improvements in service delivery.
-The insights gained from this study can help healthcare providers prioritize patient concerns, streamline complaint resolution, and enhance overall service efficiency, ultimately improving the patient experience and quality of care.